joselyn-rodriguez/winterstorm2023-site/content/_index.md

 ---
 # === Required fields  ===
 # Your name
-name: "Astatine"
+name: "Joselyn Rodriguez"
 # Your profile picture
 imgname:
-  name: "img/main.jpg"
+  name: "img/logo.png"
   alt: "Picture of me"
-  type: image/jpeg
+  type: image/png

 # More sources can be added (optional) using
 # imgOther: